 As a school, we have a good record of addressing the needs of our pupil premium children.
 To ensure the best outcomes for our students, staff at the school have invested considerable time developing a bespoke system for tracking children’s progress, and for identifying barriers to learning.
 We do not rely solely on raw data to understand how our children are progressing; observations, learning walks, pupil progress discussions and lesson studies also contribute to our understanding of how different children are performing across the school.

-- To improve the progress of our PP children in reading from the end of KS1 to the end of KS2.
+- To improve the progress in reading of our children in receipt of the PP grant.